 - A nurse who was forced to sit through a training video during orientation months later realizes their employer just obligated the nurse to repay $15,000 in expensive and risky surprise credit if he tries to leave his job.

 - A firefighter who received paramedic training is unable to leave her job because doing so would trigger a previously opaquely disclosed $7,500 bill for purported training costs.

-Plus, the financial ruin that TRAs can cause for borrowers involves more than the costs they will face if they leave their job.
-In particular, beyond simply being expensive, the debt balance that borrowers under a TRA face if they quit could substantially harm their credit.
+Plus, the financial ruin that TRAPs can cause for borrowers involves more than the costs they will face if they leave their job.
+In particular, beyond simply being expensive, the debt balance that borrowers under a TRAP face if they quit could substantially harm their credit.
 This damage could lead borrowers to struggle in the future to find a subsequent job, rent a home, or maintain a professional license.
-Each of these facts serve to compound the anticompetitive power of TRAs.
+Each of these facts serve to compound the anticompetitive power of TRAPs.

-Training Repayment Agreements unfairly protect employers from labor market competition
+Training Repayment Agreement Provisions unfairly protect employers from labor market competition

-Industry pronouncements confirm this fact, indicating that employers see TRAs as a new form of noncompete clause.
+Industry pronouncements confirm this fact, indicating that employers see TRAPs as a new form of noncompete clause.
 As one industry publication for roofing contractors recently stated:

 “Notably, in California, noncompete agreements are unenforceable.
 In other states, such as Georgia, . . . courts may refuse to enforce a noncompete agreement against a field employee.